JasnoorSekhon16/Diary_daily_25/README.md

 | C         | 192.0.0.0 – 223.255.255.0        | Small networks            | 255.255.255.0 (/24)         |
 | D         | 224.0.0.0 – 239.255.255.255      | Multicasting              | Not used for host addressing|
 | E         | 240.0.0.0 – 255.255.255.255      | Research & Reserved       | Not used publicly           |

+**What is Subnetting?**

+Subnetting is the process of dividing a large network into smaller, manageable sub-networks (subnets).

+Helps improve network performance, security, and IP address management.

+ **Subnet Mask**

+A subnet mask separates:

+- Network portion of an IP address

+- Host portion of an IP address